-Any unauthorized review or release of confidential information by any student to unauthorized persons will be grounds for immediate course failure and potential dismissal from the program.
+NOTE: Any unauthorized review or release of confidential information by any student to unauthorized persons will be grounds for immediate course failure and potential dismissal from the program.

 All clinical site regulations governing this must be followed.
 Federal regulations, issued pursuant of HIPAA, require that all PT students receive educational sessions on the importance of complying with all relevant federal confidentiality laws.
-The PT Program will provide the necessary seminars to its students at the beginning of each academic year.
-This training is to be attended by the student once during their time in the program and the student must sign a form indicating their attendance, their understanding of the information, and their agreement to comply.
-The signed form is kept on file in the program's main office.
-Students will not be allowed to register for Integrated and full-time clinical experiences until they have taken the educational session and signed the form indicating attendance.
+The DPT Clinical Compliance Coordinator will provide students with the necessary access to training on or after orientation, during the first summer of the program.
+This training will provide a certificate of completion that the student will upload to their Complio account.
+Students will not be allowed to register for Integrated and full-time clinical experiences until they have taken the training session.